Lal Bahadur Shastri: Legacy

-Shastri was a secularist who refused to mix religion with politics.
+Shastri is regarded as one of the most respected prime ministers of India.
+He was a secularist who refused to mix religion with politics.
 In a public meeting held at the Ram Lila grounds in Delhi, a few days after the ceasefire, he complained about a BBC report which claimed that Shastri's identity as a Hindu meant that he was ready for a war with Pakistan.
 He stated: